How property managers can optimize building efficiency with big data

 In addition to setting goals for your future energy usage, big data can help you to make energy usage a part of your business strategy by anticipating your future needs.
 Through data analysis, you can model possible future scenarios that include variables like increased occupancy, building expansions, the use of new technologies, and changing weather patterns.
 Then, you can plan financially and logistically to meet those needs.

 Whichever technologies and energy-saving initiatives you choose to implement, using big data to manage building efficiency can lead to big savings.
-Let us know how data has helped you to manage energy usage at your properties in the comments section below!
+And when you combine these insights with comprehensive property management software, such as Buildium you’ll have both the data you need to craft your strategy and the tols to put it into motion.

 Megan Wild